TaBayram/vscode-miisync/README.md

 ## Planned Features

  1. Add 'ignore' property to ignore certain files. (the current state matches file name only)
  2. Upload to QA or Prod.
+ 3. File comparison when opened